Winter Castle Small World Craft and Pretend Play

-- Attach 2 lengths of narrow chain to the outer end of the drawbridge, 1 piece of chain through a hole on each side of the drawbridge.
+- Attach a length of narrow chain through a hole on each side of the outer end of the drawbridge.

-- On the inside, insert a paper fastener near the top of each side of the door opening to hold the narrow chain until it is needed to raise or lower the drawbridge.
+- On the inside, insert a paper fastener near the top of each side of the door opening.
+This is where the chain will rest until it is needed to lower the drawbridge.

 A winter castle is magical and inviting provides lots of hands-on learning!
 Kids will love raising and lowering the drawbridge, and creating stories for their characters.